kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>3,000 BCE</span> Standing on the coast of mainland Asia, Moana and her Austronesian kin embark on a great journey to colonize each and every island of Southeast Asia and the Pacific Ocean.
 The laziest and least adventurous of them settle on the first islands they see: the Philippine archipelago.

-- <span class=year>900 CE</span> Hindu-Buddhist barangay of Tondo is founded on the northern shores of Pasig River in Luzon.
+- <span class=year>800 CE</span> Hindu-Buddhist barangay of Tondo is founded on the northern shores of Pasig River in Luzon.
 The settlers later build the fabled Smokey Mountain, the biggest landfill in the Srivijayan Empire where territories near and far can dump their trash.

+- <span class=year>900</span> Frustrated by the Filipino natives’ propensity to forget their debts, moped-riding Bumbays introduce the Brahmic writing script Kawi to the islands to have a paper record of who owes what.

 - <span class=year>1240</span> Arabs introduce Islam to Sulu, where it spread througout the archipelago.
 Native Filipinos who keep several wives and slaves now have a religious justification for it.

 - <span class=year>1258</span> Muslim principality of Manila is founded on the southern shores of Pasig River.
 The name comes from the manila folders and envelopes which grow on manila trees abundant in the area, trade in which brings modest prosperity to the fledgling settlement.

-- <span class=year>1300</span> Frustrated by the Filipino natives’ propensity to forget their debts, moped-riding Bumbays introduce the Brahmic writing script Baybayin to the islands to have a paper record of who owes how much.

 ## Spanish Rule (1521-1898)